abiraja2004/DAT-NYC-28/homework/11_titanic.md

 3. Split the data into training and testing sets.
 4. Fit a logistic regression model and examine the coefficients to confirm that they make intuitive sense.
 5. Make predictions on the testing set and calculate the accuracy.
+6. Compare to the accuracy achieved by a kNN classifier.
-6. **Bonus:** Compare your testing accuracy to the "null accuracy", a term we've seen [once before](09_glass_id.md).
+7. **Bonus:** Compare your testing accuracy to the "null accuracy", a term we've seen [once before](09_glass_id.md).
-7. **Bonus:** Add Age as a feature, and calculate the testing accuracy.
+8. **Bonus:** Add Age as a feature, and calculate the testing accuracy.
 There will be a small issue you'll have to deal with.